AMIS-Services/sig-graphql/example/graphql-express/README.md

 }
 ```

 There you go, you now know how to use GraphQL!
-Kinda.
+Kinda...

 ### Step 2: Expanding the schema